 The Marriage Bargain.
 A marriage in name only . . .
 To save her family home, impulsive bookstore owner Alexa Maria McKenzie casts a love spell.
 But she never planned on conjuring up her best friend’s older brother—the powerful man who once shattered her heart.
 Billionaire Nicholas Ryan doesn’t believe in marriage, but in order to inherit his father’s corporation, he needs a wife and needs one fast.
 When he discovers his sister’s childhood friend is in dire financial straits, he offers Alexa a bold proposition.
 A marriage in name only with certain rules: Avoid entanglement.
 Keep things all business.
 Do not fall in love.
 The arrangement is only for a year so the rules shouldn’t be that hard to follow, right?
 Except fate has a way of upsetting the best-laid plans . . .

 Nicholas Ryan seems to have it all.
-He is young, good looking, insanely rich and smart.
+He is young, good looking, insanely rich, and smart.
 Only there is a problem.
 Looks can be deceiving.
 Through his facade of perfection, there is a truly broken man or so begins the story of The Marriage Bargain.
 The story is one we’ve heard before.
-Boy needs wife to get inheritance, makes a deal for a fake marriage, falls in love for real with wife.
+Boy needs a wife to get an inheritance, makes a deal for a fake marriage, falls in love for real with the wife.
 But sometimes a good story is worth repeating and this is one of those times.
 Minus a few annoying habits of the author, I found myself truly enjoying one of the best selling romance novels of 2013.

 The few problems I had with the book were simply based on my problem with the author.
 To be honest with you, by the time I read the entire trilogy I felt really sorry for her.
 I came to realize that while Jennifer Probst may write about romance and real passion, she clearly doesn’t know it in her own life.
-Romance novels should be about fantasy, something we really want to happen in our own lives, so who in their fantasy world fakes orgasms and pretends they are real?
+Romance novels should be about fantasy, something we really want to happen in our own lives, so who in their fantasy world fakes O’s and pretends they are real?
 I mean maybe she doesn’t really know how it feels.
-While I’m sure many of her readers will just buy the story at face value, anyone who is really in tune with her body and has really had the real thing, will see right through it.
+While I’m sure many of her readers will just buy the story at face value, anyone who is really in tune with her body and has really had the real thing will see right through it.
 Jennifer Probst is a person who doesn’t get it.
 This author has never really been there, done that.
 And that just makes me sad.

 All of those things aside, at its heart it is a good story.
 The characters are really likable and honorable.
 You will find yourself cheering for their love and when the story is over you will find yourself with a smile on your face.

 There is also one more thing I should compliment the author of this book on, well … her entire series.
 This book and every book in the story has a nice, clean ending.
-While obviously this book will lead to another and then another, she doesn’t end each of the books in a cliffhanger.
-That annoys me greatly and far to many authors are doing that today.
+While obviously, this book will lead to another and then another, she doesn’t end each of the books in a cliffhanger.
+That annoys me greatly and far too many authors are doing that today.
 I get it, you want your book to be a Twilight trilogy.
 Great.
 Whatever.
 But you can still write more about your book and provide your readers with a satisfying ending.
 A cliffhanger isn’t the only way to end a book.
 Jennifer Probst proves that.